briqNFT/briq-protocol/docs/attributes/Readme.md

 - Contract-backed attributes are delegated to an external contract.
 The `booklet` contract, an ERC1155, is an example of such a contract in the native briq ecosystem.
 These contracts can be arbitrarily complex and extensible themselves.

 For security reasons, contract-backed attributes must be whitelisted.
-For practical reasons, creating collections is also permissionned at the moment.
+For practical reasons, creating collections is also permissioned at the moment.
 Finally, functional attributes may only work on data present on-chain, and thus are currently limited.

 ### Abilities for collection